duckki/duckki.github.io/_posts/2024-01-01-inferred-mutability.md

+---
-## Inferred Mutability: A Cure for Rust's Mutability Madness
+title: "Inferred Mutability: A Cure for Rust's Mutability Madness"
+date: 2024-01-01 00:00:00 -0800
+description: "A proposal for inferring reference mutability from context to reduce duplicated accessor implementations in Rust-like languages."
+tags:
+  - Rust
+  - Ownership
+  - Language design
+---

 In Rust, when a function returns a reference, it has to be either immutable or mutable.
-Thus, structs proving an accessor method are expected to implement both [`Index`](https://doc.rust-lang.org/std/ops/trait.Index.html) and [`IndexMut`](https://doc.rust-lang.org/std/ops/trait.IndexMut.html) traits.
+Thus, structs providing an accessor method are expected to implement both [`Index`](https://doc.rust-lang.org/std/ops/trait.Index.html) and [`IndexMut`](https://doc.rust-lang.org/std/ops/trait.IndexMut.html) traits.
 Moreover, their implementations can't share the code, leading to [code duplication](https://stackoverflow.com/questions/37914373/how-to-avoid-redundant-code-when-implementing-index-and-indexmut-in-rust).

-### Examples
+## Examples

 ```rust
 struct Example {